 What do People Think About the V Force Vest?

 “I write software for a living (12+ hour days sometimes) so I use standing desk so I can be a bit more active.
 Recently, I’ve added this vest to get a bit more of a workout.
-It’s comfortable, and I surprisingly don’t get sweaty when wearing this thing.”
+It’s comfortable, and I surprisingly don’t get sweaty when wearing this thing.
+I was able to get mine with free shipping in addition.”

 “I started using the vest for going on walks after dinner with my family, but I now use it for hiking, CrossFit, and doing housework.
 It’s the perfect way to burn a few extra calories doing everyday stuff, or when working out.
 Just be sure to use a non-cotton shirt underneath or it can get a bit uncomfortable.
 I use an Under Armour compression shirt.”